dslab-epfl/svshi/README.md

   Replies with a `.zip` archive as body containing the `assignments` folder if assignments are created, 404 error if no assignments are created.

+- GET `/assignments/gaToPhysId`

+  Replies with a json body `assignments/gaToPhysId.json` file if assignments are created, 404 error if no assignments are created.

 - POST `/deviceMappings`

   Corresponds to the `svshi deviceMappings` of the CLI.